Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: Oh, I’m so sorry…

-C-53: Ambassador Decksetter you were playing this all wrong...
-This is a negg, a side of nose is a negative compliment that is going to lower her self esteem allowing you to maintain control of the exchange.
+C-53: Ambassador Decksetter you are playing this all wrong.
+You should have suggested this as a neg.
+“A side of nose” is a negative compliment that is going to lower her self esteem —

 PLECK: Listen C-53 I don’t wanna play weird games…

-C-53: Ambassador Decksetter, please listen to me.
-There's still time, pretend you're not interested.
+C-53: Ambassador Decksetter, please.
+Listen to me.
+There’s still time, pretend you’re not interested.

 C-53: Alternately treat her with no respect, that way…